Loading...

 Cloudways Hosting: The Complete Guide

 Cloudways is a managed cloud hosting platform that sits between traditional shared hosting and bare-metal cloud servers.
 Instead of owning data centers, Cloudways acts as a management layer on top of five infrastructure providers: DigitalOcean, Vultr, Linode (now Akamai), AWS, and Google Cloud.
-You pick the provider, choose a server size, and Cloudways handles the stack - operating system updates, security patches, caching, and backups.
-The servers function like VPS environments in practice; for a detailed breakdown of how they compare to raw VPS hosting from the same providers, see does Cloudways offer VPS hosting.
+You pick the provider, choose a server size, and Cloudways handles the stack: operating system updates, security patches, caching, and backups.
+The servers function like VPS environments in practice, giving you dedicated resources without the overhead of managing a raw cloud server yourself.

 How Cloudways Works